-Following a comprehensive treasury review, we are now aiming to counteract the impact of stock reductions, through the delivery of a year.
-The Group has agreed to recruit 16 new ambitious affordable homes plan.
-This will apprentices to a wide range of roles across involve a concentrated effort to significantly the organisation and this is a further step in increase the number of affordable rented ensuring that we have the right people with properties available in Sunderland, with £117 the right skills to take us forward into the million set to be invested in the creation of future.
-900 new homes by 2024.
-To kick start and As well as nurturing the talent of our deliver this strategy, we have appointed a employees, the artistic talent of young Development Director who will be responsible for the delivery of the plan.
+Following a comprehensive treasury review, we are now aiming to counteract the impact of stock reductions, through the delivery of a new ambitious affordable homes plan.
+This will involve a concentrated effort to significantly increase the number of affordable rented properties available in Sunderland, with £117 million set to be invested in the creation of 900 new homes by 2024.
+To kick start and deliver this strategy, we have appointed a Development Director who will be responsible for the delivery of the plan.

-people in Sunderland is also something that's important to us and is recognised through The affordable homes plan forms part of our our renowned 'Genfactor' competition.
-In newly launched Group-wide business plan, April 2019 we celebrated the 10th anniversary which will see £417 million invested in new of the talent competition, with 13 year old and existing homes, including more than £22 Sunderland schoolgirl Rionna Sorianosos million to install replacement double glazing to crowned our winner.
-It is a truly incredible 9,000 rental properties. event that inspires so many local people and I would like to thank the Gentoo team responsible for delivering the Genfactor, for their hard work.
+The affordable homes plan forms part of our newly launched Group-wide business plan, which will see £417 million invested in new and existing homes, including more than £22 million to install replacement double glazing to 9,000 rental properties.